subat0mik/Misconfiguration-Manager/attack-techniques/CRED/CRED-2/cred-2_description.md

 ## Impact
-In environments using Active Directory defaults, SCCM defaults, and NAAs, any domain-authenticated user may create a computer object, register it as an SCCM client, request the NAA policy, and deobfuscated the credentials.
+In environments using Active Directory defaults, SCCM defaults, and NAAs, any domain-authenticated user may create a computer object, register it as an SCCM client, request the NAA policy, and deobfuscate the credentials.

-If the NAA is implementely under the principle of least privilege, this may not extend the attacker's privilege level in the domain.
+If the NAA is implemented under the principle of least privilege, this may not extend the attacker's privilege level in the domain.
 The more common result: If the NAA is over-privileged, this technique serves as a trivial privilege escalation vector.

 ## Defensive IDs
 - [PREVENT-3: Harden or Disable Network Access Account](../../../defense-techniques/PREVENT/PREVENT-3/prevent-3_description.md)